digitalaidseattle/plymouth-housing/docs/designs/login-design.md

 - User Interface Design Guidelines

 ## 2. System Overview
-The system will consist of a sign-in page that authenticates users via Azure OAuth.
-Depending on the email address used during authentication, users will be redirected to either:
+The system authenticates users via Azure OAuth, enforcing that the email domain is @plymouthhousing.org.
+After authentication:
-- A volunteer PIN page (for volunteers).
+- Volunteers are redirected to a PIN page (such as volunteers@plymouthhousing.org).
-- An admin dashboard (for administrators).
+- Administrators are redirected to the admin dashboard (for accounts not using the volunteers@plymouthhousing.org domain).

-The volunteer PIN page will present a dropdown list of all volunteers and a field to enter a 4-digit PIN.
-Upon successful entry, the volunteer will be redirected to a volunteer dashboard.
+Volunteers will select their name from a dropdown and enter a 4-digit PIN to sign in.

 ## 3. Architecture Goals and Constraints

 ### 3.1 Goals
-- Provide a secure sign-in process using Azure OAuth.
+- Secure sign-in via Azure OAuth.
-- Allow volunteers to authenticate using a simple PIN mechanism.
+- Role-based redirection.
+- Simple PIN-based authentication for volunteers.
-- Ensure data integrity and security for volunteer information.
+- Data integrity and security for volunteer information.
-- Provide a way for volunteers to retrieve forgotten PINs.
+- Mechanism for PIN recovery via email.

 ### 3.2 Constraints
 - Must use Azure OAuth for authentication.
 - Admin and volunteer dashboards are outside the scope of this design.
 - The solution must comply with data protection and privacy regulations.
+- The process for resetting a volunteer's PIN has not been finalized.
+It could be managed by admins via the admin page or by the volunteers themselves through a new PIN reset page.

 ## 4. Architectural Representations